Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 One of the things our little family loves about any trip to Hawaii is the change of scenery.

 We go from dreary and cold to lush and green, and the difference is most noticeable as we tour Hawaii botanical gardens or arboretums.
-There are quite a few to choose from, so we usually check out the one that is closest to where we are staying.
+There are quite a few to choose from, so we usually check out the one closest to our accommodation.

-The Botanical Gardens at UH Hilo were started in the 1980s by a professor from the University.
+The Botanical Gardens at UH Hilo were started in the 1980s by a university professor.
 Admission is free, and if you’re lucky enough to catch Professor Hemmes, he would love to “talk shop” (and plants!) with you.

 Sadie Seymour Botanical Gardens in Kona is another wonderful, free garden to visit, although donations are accepted to help offset the cost of the garden’s upkeep.

-Lastly, both Kalopa State Recreation Area and Manuka State Wayside have incredible arboretums to enjoy.
-Whatever your “nature fix” is, you’ll be sure to find it on the Big Island!
+Lastly, Kalopa State Recreation Area and Manuka State Wayside have incredible arboretums to enjoy.
+Whatever your “nature fix” is, you’ll surely find it on the Big Island!

 7. Explore the Art Village at Holualoa!